mgn39/TurtleBot2/Kaleb/Week 14.md

 ## <u>12/6/24</u>

 #### Doorbell Receiver
-RF Receiver (RX6B) arrived.
+RF Receiver (RXB6) arrived, [should work](https://stef-aap.github.io/RFLink-ESP/433%20MHz%20Transceivers.html).
 Using this wiring diagram:
 ![[Pasted image 20241207012231.png]]

 I only have one ground port on the ESP32.
 So, the ground from the servo is the 2nd VCC into the RF Receiver...